cxn03651/write_xlsx/worksheet.md

 image automatically scale to the width and height of the cell.
 The X/Y scaling of the image is preserved but the size of the image is adjusted to fit the largest possible width or height depending on the cell dimensions.

-This is the equivalent of Excel's menu option to insert an image using the option to "Place in Cell".
+This is the equivalent of Excel's menu option to insert an image using the option to "Place in Cell" which is only available in Excel 365 versions from 2023 onwards.
+For older versions of Excel a `#VALUE!` error is displayed.

 See `insert_image()` for the equivalent method to "Place over Cells".

-The optional `options` hash/hashref parameter can be used to set various options for the image.
+The optional `options` hash parameter can be used to set various options for the image.
 The defaults are:

     options = {
       cell_format: format,